 Q: What is the order of events for the race weekend?
 What do I do first?

-A: First, you must attend a Mandatory Athlete Briefing presented by Men’s Health.
+A: First, you must attend a Mandatory Athlete Briefing at the Expo.
 Second, after your briefing you will pick up your race packet, receive a wrist band (this must stay on at all times and throughout the weekend), a drawstring goodie bag and a race T-shirt.
 Third, you must load your bike in to transition Saturday afternoon between 2 p.m. – 9 p.m. at Riverside Park (79th/Hudson).
 There is no bike check-in on race day.
 Transition opens Sunday morning at 4:30 a.m. and closes at 5:15 a.m.
 (Yellow) and 5:45 a.m.
 (Red).
 Your body should already be marked and you already have your timing chip, so just drop off your clothing bag on the pathway from transition to swim start.

 Q: Is the Hudson safe?

 A: Yes, the Hudson is safe and clean.
 Water quality testing is done regularly.
 No vaccines, no shots, no panic attacks necessary.
 Calm down.
 The race has sports psychologists at the start for the faint of heart.
 It is a tidal river so you swim with the current.
 It’s also salt water, so we don’t recommend you drink it.

 Q: What is the expected water temperature in the Hudson River?

 A: You may wear your wet suit regardless of water temperature.
 However, if race officials announce race morning that the water temperature is above the wetsuit-legal limit of 78 then you will not count for an age group award if you wear your wetsuit.

 Q: Where do I park?

 A: Click here for parking options provided by our parking sponsor, Spot Hero.